 - One person from each team comes up to draw the same object.
 The first team to guess correctly, gets the point. *This is where a scorekeeper comes in handy.

 - Each team takes turns drawing.
 If their team guesses what their “artist” is drawing before the time is up, they get a point.
 If the team correctly guesses, they also get to play again.

-These games will surely help your students get back into the art groove and can be great study aids as well.
+Draw time is just one minute.
+Artists cannot talk or draw numbers or letters.
+Winner is the team with the most points.
+These classroom art games and ice breakers will surely help your students get back into the art groove and can be great study aids as well.
 Have fun!
 Image by Juraj Varga from Pixabay